Tympanocentesis for Ear Infections

 Tympanocentesis is the removal of fluid from behind the eardrum.
 The doctor uses a special needle with a tube attached to collect the sample of fluid.
 A culture and sensitivity test is usually done on the sample of fluid.

-Before the test, your child may get medicine to help him or her relax.
+Before the test, your child may get medicine to help relax.
 Or a doctor or nurse may apply medicine directly to the eardrum to numb the area.
 If there is a lot of earwax, it is removed from the ear before the test begins.

 The child is held very still while the fluid is removed.
 You may be asked to help with holding your child still.